miroshQa/rittli.nvim/README.md

 > [!NOTE]
 > - You can hide the terminal (opened on launch in new tab) and open again using "ctrl + t"
 > - You can close hide the terminal, simply type "exit" in the shell or press "ctrl + d"
-> - If you press "leader + r" again it will rerun the last task instead openning telescope picker
+> - If you press "leader + r" again the previous running task will already be selected, just press enter to start it again!

 ### 3. Launch multiple tasks 💦
 1. Hide the terminal with the task you have launched by pressing "ctrl + t.
-2. Press "leader + R" again, pick a new task and launch.
+2. Press "leader + r" again, pick a new task and launch.
 3. Launch how many tasks as you want!

 > [!NOTE]
 > - To open one of these opened and then hidden terminals, press "leader + leader", select the desired terminal and press "ctrl + t"

 ### 4. Edit tasks 🔨
-1. Open the Telescope tasks picker (press "leader + R") and select the desired task.
+1. Open the Telescope tasks picker (press "leader + r") and select the desired task.
 2. Press "ctrl + t" to open a buffer with the task in a new tab and edit it
-3. When you open Telescope tasks picker again or rerun the last task, your tasks will be updated, and you will receive a notification about that
+3. When you open Telescope tasks picker again, your tasks will be updated, and you will receive a notification about that

 > [!NOTE]
 > - Tabs?
 Buffers?
 Windows?
 Wtf is that?
 If so, it is highly recommended to read [this](https://betterprogramming.pub/50-vim-mode-tips-for-ide-users-f7b525a794b3#:~:text=colorless%20diff%20command.-,67.%20Vim%20tabs,-It%20must%20be) (section 67) and watch [this](https://www.youtube.com/watch?v=_6OqJrdbfs0&t=221s) video